aljawaid/TemplateManager/README.md

 **Task Description Templates**
 - Revised `predefined contents` as `Task Description Templates`
 - Automatically populate the title of the template into the task title when creating or modifying tasks - imported [TemplateTitle](https://github.com/creecros/TemplateTitle) feature
+- Show the template notes to end users in a tooltip when selecting the task description

 **NEW Comment Templates**
 - Add, update or delete templates for your regular comments which can be used repetitively in any task